prebid/prebid.github.io/prebid-server/overview/prebid-server-overview.md

 # Prebid Server Overview
 {:.no_toc}

 Prebid Server is an open-source solution for server-to-server header bidding.
 It supports a number of key use cases: [mobile app](/prebid-server/use-cases/pbs-sdk.html), [AMP](/prebid-server/use-cases/pbs-amp.html), [server-side web with Prebid.js](/prebid-server/use-cases/pbs-pbjs.html), and [long-form video](/prebid-server/use-cases/pbs-lfv.html).

 ![Prebid Server Architecture](/assets/images/prebid-server/pbs-architecture.png)

-At a high level, Prebid Server is basically an intelligent proxy server with a growing list of features:
+At a high level, Prebid Server is an intelligent proxy server with a growing list of features:

-- Completes and validates incoming requests
+1. It completes and validates incoming requests
-  - Dynamic stored requests
+  - Resolves dynamic stored requests
-  - Privacy regulation support
+  - Enforces privacy regulations
-- Calls server-side bid adapters
+2. Then it calls server-side bid adapters
-  - There are currently 70+ server-side bid adapters available
+  - There are currently 75+ server-side bid adapters available
-- Forumulates an appropriate response
+3. After everyone's responded (or the timeout period), it forumulates an appropriate response
-  - Currency conversion
+  - Handles currency conversion
-  - Bid quantization
+  - Quantizes bids
-  - VAST XML caching
+  - and caches VAST XML or creatives as needed
-- Optional analytics support
+4. And it has optional analytics support

-The Prebid Cache Server is an adjunct to Prebid Server that stores VAST and bids as needed, supporting video and AMP use cases.
+The Prebid Cache is an adjunct to Prebid Server that stores VAST and bids as needed, supporting video and AMP use cases.

 Explore [Prebid Server features in more detail](/prebid-server/pbs-features.html).